Contents

 The deliverability problem never fully goes away.
 You can do everything right and still be collateral damage on a shared blocklist, or get throttled because a neighbouring IP in your provider’s range misbehaved.
 Reputation is maintained forever, not set up once.

 Then there’s the uptime burden.
 Mail is not a service you can let fall over for a day.
 If your server is down when someone emails you, the sender’s server retries for a while and then gives up — and you never learn the message existed.
 Backups, certificate renewal, security patching, monitoring: this is now your job, indefinitely.
+This is exactly the hidden, recurring cost I try to make people count honestly in self-hosting is not free — the setup is a weekend, the operation is forever, and email is the least forgiving service to operate.

 For most people the pragmatic answer is one of two things.
 Pay for a mailbox from a provider whose entire business is keeping their IPs trusted.
 Or, if you want to host your own inbox for control and privacy, send through an authenticated SMTP relay — let a reputable relay carry the outbound reputation while Stalwart handles your storage, filtering and clients.
 You keep the fun parts and outsource the unwinnable fight.
+If your motivation is privacy rather than tinkering, it’s worth weighing that path against a managed private provider first; I go through the trade-offs in Proton vs Tuta vs self-hosted email, and the honest conclusion for many people is “don’t self-host the sending”.

 Self-hosting mail earns its keep when control is the actual requirement, not the hobby.
 If you have a static IP with a genuinely clean, established reputation, your volume is low and predictable, and you treat the relay route as a perfectly respectable option, Stalwart is a delight to run.
 It’s also a brilliant lab: standing it up taught me more about how email really works than a decade of using it.